Traumatic brain injuries and neuro-monitoring – Eric Thelin's research group

 Traumatic brain injury and neuro-monitoring

-Today, traumatic brain injury is one of the most common causes of death as well as why people are living with acquired disabilities.
-Currently, there is a lack of well-established medical treatments for patients with TBI.
-Therefore, advancing the research into improved management of TBI is very important.
-Our overall goals are to better understand the underlying damage mechanisms at TBI and how we can best monitor these and in the long run find ways to improve treatment based on this.
+Traumatic brain injury (TBI) is one of the most common causes of death and the reason why people live with acquired disabilities.
+Today, there are no good established medical treatments for patients with TBI.
+Therefore, research for these patients is very important.
+Our overall goals are to better understand who is adversely affected by TBI, underlying injury mechanisms and how we can best monitor these and ultimately improve treatment based on this.

-In collaboration with the emergency hospitals in Region Stockholm, we are trying to create improved predictions models in order to determine which patients that will have lesions on computerized tomography after mild traumatic brain injury.
-As a secondary aim, we want to study those that deteriorate and require escalated levels of care (e.g. transfer to a neurosurgical center).
-This multicenter study is done in collaboration with Norrtälje Hospital, Karolinska University Hospital, Danderyd Hospital, Södersjukhuset and St. Göran's Hospital.
+Together with the emergency hospitals in Region Stockholm, we are trying to create improved conditions to see which patients will have bleeding on X-ray examinations after mild TBI and which of these will deteriorate in their injuries and require more care.
+This multicenter study is done together with doctors at Norrtälje Hospital, Karolinska University Hospital, Danderyd Hospital, Södersjukhuset and S:t Görans Hospital.

 Publications